 You finally found the apartment of your dreams and now is time to really start the moving process.
 Choosing the right moving company can be hard work but in order to have a successful moving experience, doing your research and making sure you pick a reliable moving service is crucial.

 After all, you are trusting strangers to pack, move and be responsible for everything you own and it’s important to take the necessary steps to find a trustworthy company and avoid any issues.

 Although sometimes it might feel easier to just go for the quicker and cheaper option, moving is a big deal and you want to be sure you’re making good decisions when it comes to relocating all of your belongings to a new home.

 To avoid scams and unnecessary headache, FlatRate put together a guide so you can rest knowing that the moving company you picked is reliable and authentic.

 Hire a Local Mover

-When it comes to city moving, FlatRate knows every corner of NYC better than most cab drivers — local knowledge is a huge advantage and can make the moving process much simpler when is time to beat traffic or deal with parking regulations are local skills best left to local knowledge.
+When it comes to city moving, FlatRate knows every corner of NYC better than most cab drivers.
+Local knowledge is a huge advantage and makes the moving process much simpler.
+Beating traffic or dealing with parking regulations are local skills best left to local knowledge.

 If you look for local companies it will also be easier to find people who have used the service before.
 Reviews and referrals will also be easier to find.

 Searching the Internet for moving industry reviews can be daunting.
 We recommend that you start your research by asking recently moved friends and family members.

 When a friend recommends a specific company and team, reach out and see if it is possible to use the same crew.
 We suggest asking your real estate agent or broker for recommendations.

 At FlatRate, we take pride in beating the moving industry’s claim rate average for over 20 years.
 According to AMSA, 1 in 5 moves results in claims at an average of $1,000 loss while FlatRate holds a solid 5% claim rate compared to other moving companies at 20%.